NicOudart/PyBWE/docs/PySSBWE.md

 * Only the In-phase component (real part of the spectrum) is measured, the Quadrature component (imaginary part of the spectrum) is reconstructed by Hilbert transform.

 * Two targets in free-space are seperated by 5 cm, slightly below the radar's free-space resolution.
-With these targets' echoes are associated different amplitudes and different decays in frequency-domain.
+With these targets' echoes (or complex sine waves in frequency domain) are associated different complex amplitudes and different decays in frequency-domain.

 * The measured spectrum is corrupted by a white-noise of standard deviation 10X smaller than the complex sine-waves' amplitudes.